PacktPublishing/Create-a-WordPress-Website-in-24-Hours-or-Less---Guaranteed/README.md

 * [Hands-On Augmented Reality for iOS with ARKit 2.0 [Video]](https://www.packtpub.com/application-development/hands-augmented-reality-ios-arkit-20-video)

 * [Create a Game Environment with Blender and Unity [Video]](https://www.packtpub.com/game-development/create-game-environment-blender-and-unity-video)
-### Download a free PDF

- <i>If you have already purchased a print or Kindle version of this book, you can get a DRM-free PDF version at no cost.<br>Simply click on the link to claim your free PDF.</i>
-<p align="center"> <a href="https://packt.link/free-ebook/9781789611328">https://packt.link/free-ebook/9781789611328 </a> </p>